 Generally accepted accounting principles require that certain assets and liabilities be reported at fair value and establish a hierarchy that prioritizes inputs used to measure fair value.
+Level 1 inputs are unadjusted quoted prices in active markets for identical assets or liabilities that this reporting entity has the ability to access at the reporting date.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.

-Assets measured at fair value using Level 1 inputs at December 31, 2022 are as follows:
+Assets measured at fair value using Level 1 inputs at December 31, 2023 are as follows: